price112/-DP00AY81_3001_DRDetection/README.md

 Please

-1. prepare the APTOS 2019 dataset according to the structure in https://github.com/rmaphoh/RETFound_MAE
+(1) prepare the APTOS 2019 dataset according to the structure in https://github.com/rmaphoh/RETFound_MAE

-2.download/prepare the pretrained weights for the encoders (e.g., ConvNeXtV2, DinoV2, RETFound)
+(2) download/prepare the pretrained weights for the encoders (e.g., ConvNeXtV2, DinoV2, RETFound)

-3.Then run the slurm script (*.txt files) provided.
+(3) Then run the slurm script (*.txt files) provided.
 Commands like:

 ```
 torchrun --nproc_per_node=1 main_finetune.py \